neurodata/connectocross/figure_outline.md

 - a posteriori model selection one

 # Figure X: how symmetric are the brains
+- how symmetric are edges as a function of the edge weights
+    - edge weight distributions by L/R type

+# Figure X: Gaia's directedness
+- in degree vs out degree
+- something about testing for whether pij = pji
+- or how correlated are pij and pji
+- can also do something at the block level!

 # Figure X: how feedforward are the brains